 - Legitimate interests

 Individuals in the EEA/UK have the following rights regarding their personal data.
-You can exercise your rights using the request form at the top of this page, or by clicking here.
+Make a Privacy Request by clicking here.
 Once you submit a request, we will verify your identity and process your request in most cases within 30 days.

 Right to access.
 You have the right to request a copy of the personal data we hold about you.